Tsunami: Scales of intensity and magnitude

 As with earthquakes, several attempts have been made to set up scales of tsunami intensity or magnitude to allow comparison between different events.

 Intensity scales

 The first scales used routinely to measure the intensity of tsunamis were the Sieberg-Ambraseys scale (1962), used in the Mediterranean Sea and the Imamura-Iida intensity scale (1963), used in the Pacific Ocean.
 The latter scale was modified by Soloviev (1972), who calculated the tsunami intensity "I" according to the formula:

-where $\mathit{H}_{av}$ is the "tsunami height" in meters, averaged along the nearest coastline, with the tsunami height defined as the rise of the water level above the normal tidal level at the time of occurrence of the tsunami.
+where $\mathit{H}_{av}$ is the "tsunami height" in metres, averaged along the nearest coastline, with the tsunami height defined as the rise of the water level above the normal tidal level at the time of occurrence of the tsunami.
 This scale, known as the Soloviev-Imamura tsunami intensity scale, is used in the global tsunami catalogues compiled by the NGDC/NOAA and the Novosibirsk Tsunami Laboratory as the main parameter for the size of the tsunami.